MCSCSM-Capping/Regalia-Ordering-System/README.md

 ```
 3. The software will then begin to run.
 If using locally, ensure to use
 the local port listed at towards the bottom of the generated report (i.e. port 8080/8081)
+* Note: Ensure the MySql server is running during build-time.

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+This project is intended for the private use of Marist College.
+The programming and systems involved are tailored for the college and any use other than intended will result in unforeseen problems and troubleshooting.
+The authors of this application assume no responsibility for unauthorized use.
+Any code pertaining to Marist College must be replaced if to be used for other institutions and thereby no longer under this project's domain.

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/StevenBuglione/Regalia-Ordering-System/issues) for a list of proposed features (and known issues).